-The gazettal of Standard 1.2.7 created a discrepancy between the requirements for nutrition content claims about vitamins and minerals in Standard 1.2.7 and Standard 1.3.2 - Vitamins and Minerals.
+The gazettal of Standard 1.2.7 created a discrepancy in the conditions for nutrition content claims about vitamins and minerals between Standards 1.2.7 and 1.3.2 - Vitamins and Minerals in the current Code.
 This is because the minimum amounts required for making claims about vitamins and minerals (Standard 1.2.7) rely on the actual serving size of the food, whereas the maximum amount permitted to be claimed (Standard 1.3.2) is based on a prescribed reference quantity.
-When a food has a serving size smaller than the prescribed reference quantity, for some vitamin and mineral claims it is impossible to meet the minimum amount required to make a claim and not exceed the maximum amount permitted to be claimed.
+When a food has a serving size smaller than the prescribed reference quantity, it is impossible for some vitamin and mineral claims to meet the minimum amount required to be claimed.

-For example, for the following yoghurt, it is impossible to meet both a minimum of 1 $\mu$ g and a maximum of 0.47 $\mu$ g of vitamin D per serving:
+For example, it is impossible to meet both a minimum of 1 $\mu$ g and a maximum of 0.47 $\mu$ g of vitamin D per 70 g serving of yoghurt: